Etron-RA/RetroAchievements/Tutorials/01_Memory/Solution/readme.md

 ```
 ChaosEmeraldCollected("White", SpecialStageWhiteEmerald)
 ```
-The compiler will jump to the ChaosEmeraldCollected function and use *color* = "White and *stage* = SpecialStageWhiteEmerald.
+The compiler will jump to the ChaosEmeraldCollected() function and use the parameters *color* = "White" and *stage* = SpecialStageWhiteEmerald.
 ```
 achievement(
     title = "Example 1C: White Emerald",